Uma-github2006/Ex.No.4/README.md

 # Ex.No.4-EXP 4 Generate the Prompt and eveluate that for following prompt types - Comparative Analysis Prompt Experiential Perspective Prompt - Everyday Functioning Prompts - Universal Prompt Structures Prompt Refinements- Prompt Size Limitations.
 ### DATE: 22-09-2025
 ### REGISTER NUMBER : 212223060293
+## Aim:

-### Aim: To write the prompt for the following prompt types and ompare that with differenet AI tools and evaluate that using any one evaluation method (eg. Rubrics).
-1.Comparative Analysis Prompt 2.
-Experiential Perspective Prompt 3.
-Everyday Functioning Prompts 4.
-Universal Prompt Structures Prompt Refinements 5.
-Prompt Size Limitations design an AI
+To write the prompt for the following prompt types and ompare that with differenet AI tools and evaluate that using any one evaluation method (eg. Rubrics).

+  - Comparative Analysis Prompt

+  - Experiential Perspective Prompt

+  - Everyday Functioning Prompts

+  - Universal Prompt Structures Prompt Refinements

+  - Prompt Size Limitations design an AI

 ## Scenario & Use Case